Thomas Peter: Catalogue data in Spring Semester 2021

 AbstractThe colloquium is a series of scientific talks by prominent invited speakers assembling interested students and researchers from around Zürich.
 Students take part of the scientific discussions.

-Objective-get insight into ongoing research in different fields related to atmospheric and climate sciences
+Learning objective-get insight into ongoing research in different fields related to atmospheric and climate sciences

 Prerequisites / NoticeTo acquire credit points for this colloquium, please confirm your attendance of 8 colloquia per semester by using the form which is provided at the course webpage.